ftsiboe/GH-Agric-Productivity-Lab/README.md

 # Agricultural Productivity in Ghana

+*Collaborations with enthusiastic and committed graduate students are welcomed.
+For more details see the wiki on [Graduate Student Opportunity to Lead Research on Agricultural Productivity in Ghana](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/wiki/Graduate-Student-Opportunity-to-Lead-Research-on-Agricultural-Productivity-in-Ghana)*

 ## Objective
 The primary objective of this project is to ascertain whether observed agricultural production shortfalls in Ghana are due solely to farmer technical inefficiency, technology gaps, or a combination of both.